openhwgroup/cvfpu/docs/README.md

 In order to disable the use of tags, set `TagType` to `logic` (the default value), and bind the `tag_i` port to a static value.
 Furthermore ensure that your synthesis tool removes static registers.

+### Mask for the status flags

+This input is meant to be used in vectorial mode.
+The mask for the status flags is an input vector with `NumLanes` bits, and each bit can mask the status flags of a different FPU vectorial lane.
+This helps not make the final output flag signal dirty due to status flags from inactive lanes.
+If `simd_mask_i[n] == 1'b0`, the `n`th FPU lane will be masked for this operation and its resulting status flags will not be propagated to the final output status flag.

 ## Configuration